 My Thoughts on AI Tools

 I recently read a short post on “Why I stopped using AI code editors” and I just wanted to share some short thoughts on this topic as a student.
-First of all, I don’t want to come off as someone who is against AI tools; however, I personally believe that relying on them hindered my ability to both write code and English.
-But more importantly, it hindered my ability to think.
+First of all, I don’t want to come off as someone who is against AI tools at anymeans; however, I personally believe that relying on them hindered my ability to code and more importantly, learn.

 First of all, I want to start off by saying that this article is written without the help of any LLM; I did not feed it into chatGPT for proof-reading, which is what I often find myself doing nowadays.